 The change in the forcing formulation given by (3.9) (see Fig.3.2) has a significant effect: the forcing term no longer excites the divergence of odd and even time steps [Leclair and Madec 2009].
 This property improves the LF-RA scheme in two respects.
 First, the LF-RA can now ensure the local and global conservation of tracers.
 Indeed, time filtering is no longer required on the forcing part.
-The influence of the Asselin filter on the forcing is be removed by adding a new term in the filter (last term in (3.10) compared to (3.2)).
+The influence of the Asselin filter on the forcing is be removed by adding a new term

-1The efficiency is defined as the maximum allowed Courant number of the time stepping scheme divided by the number of computations of the right-hand side per time step.
+^{1.} The efficiency is defined as the maximum allowed Courant number of the time stepping scheme divided by the number of computations of the right-hand side per time step.

-FIG. 3.2 - Illustration of forcing integration methods. (top) "Traditional" formulation: the forcing is defined at the same time as the variable to which it is applied (integer value of the time step index) and it is applied over a $2\Delta t$ period. (bottom) modified formulation: the forcing is defined in the middle of the time (integer and a half value of the time step index) and the mean of two successive forcing values (n-1/2, n+1/2). is applied over a $2\Delta t$ period.
+FIGURE 3.2: Illustration of forcing integration methods. (top) "Traditional" formulation: the forcing is defined at the same time as the variable to which it is applied (integer value of the time step index) and it is applied over a $2\Delta t$ period. (bottom) modified formulation: the forcing is defined in the middle of the time (integer and a half value of the time step index) and the mean of two successive forcing values (n-1/2, n+1/2), is applied over a $2\Delta t$ period.

+in the filter (last term in (3.10) compared to (3.2)).
 Since the filtering of the forcing was the source of non-conservation in the classical LF-RA scheme, the modified formulation becomes conservative [Leclair and Madec 2009].
 Second, the LF-RA becomes a truly quasi-second order scheme.
 Indeed, (3.9) used in combination with a careful treatment of static instability (§10.2.2) and of the TKE physics (§10.1.4), the two other main sources of time step divergence, allows a reduction by two orders of magnitude of the Asselin filter parameter.